cue-lang/cuelang.org/content/docs/tutorial/working-with-a-custom-module-registry/en.md

 -- frostyapp/config.cue --
 package frostyapp

-import "glacial-tech.com/frostytemplate@v0"
+import "glacial-tech.example/frostytemplate@v0"

 config: frostytemplate.Config & {
 	appName: "alpha"
 }
 {{{end}}}

 The `frostyapp` module now gains the benefit of the new defaults.
-We can remove some fields because, although they are required by the configuration, they are provided by the template.
+We can remove some fields because they are now provided by the template, satisfying the requirements of the configuration.
 {{{end}}}

 {{{with step}}}